warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 ```

 ### Using the _SyncTargetWithSource_ service
 In the _Immediate Window_ enter mService.SyncTargetWithSource.
 A dialog will open for the selection of the source and the target Workbook.
 The are selected by their files even when already open.
 Opening them beforehand may be appropriate in case there are some used _Common-Components_ yet not up-to-date.
+A VB-Project synchronization will follow the steps:
+1. Prepare the **productive** Workbook/VB-Project for using the _ExportChangedComponents_ service
+2. Prepare the **productive** Workbbok/VB-Project for using the _UpdateRawClones_ service in case it uses _Common-Components_ hosted elsewhere
+3. Copy the Workbook under a different name into a dedicated sub-folder of the configured _Serviced-Root-Folder_.
+4. Perform all required changes while the **productive** Workbook remains in use
+5. When the required modifications had been finished and successfully tested
+6. Move the **productive

-### Pausing/continuing the CompMan Add-in
+### Pause/Continue the CompMan-Addin
 Use the corresponding command buttons when the [CompMan.xlsb][1] Workbook is open.